-Reflexology For Erectile Dysfunction: Pressure Points To Boost Sexual Energy
+Reflexology for Erectile Dysfunction: Pressure Points to Boost Sexual Energy

 Foot reflexology can be a calming and supportive practice for erectile dysfunction, especially when stress, tension, or poor circulation are part of the picture.
 But it works best when combined with proven treatments like exercise, lifestyle changes, pelvic floor training, and doctor-recommended medication.
 If your symptoms last longer than three months, worsen over time, or are linked to medical conditions like diabetes or high blood pressure, it’s a good idea to speak with a sexual health specialist.